gbeckers/Darr/docs/rationale.rst

 special libraries or having to look up things.
 You also want to share data without any hassle with your colleagues, who work with, say, R instead of Python.
-Sometimes you want to try out an algorithm that someone wrote in Matlab, but you do not want to exporting large amounts of data into some different format, or even spend time on figuring out how to do this.
+Sometimes you want to try out an algorithm that someone wrote in Matlab, but you do not want to export large amounts of data into some different format, or even spend time on figuring out how to do this.
 These things often could be, and should be simple and painless.
 Unfortunately they often are not (see this